Ar-Ess/NoNameEngine/README.md

 - **Geometry:**
   - Modify how geometry is seen
   - Locate: View -> Geometry
-    - Edges: Shows the edges of the selected model
+    - Edges: Shows the edges of the selected shape
-    - Normals: Shows the normals of the selected model
+    - Normals: Shows the normals of the selected shape
+    - Solid: Shows the solid plane that defines the selected shape

 ### Hierarchy
  - View all the shapes in the stage